gboduljak/calc/README.md

   2) parses the stream of tokens produced by the previous step
       - builds the expression syntax tree taking account for operator precedence, nested expressions ...
   3) evaluates the expression tree produced from the previous step

+Everything is put together [here](https://github.com/gboduljak/calc/blob/master/app/Main.hs).

-You can see how it is put together here:
+You can see how it works in the interactive mode here:
 ![execution-flow.png](./readme-resources/execution-flow.png)

 ### Implementation